nccadman19/rebellionallstarscheer/README.md

 1. Information about the team and a team photo
 2. List of the head coaches on the team and their positions

-Gallery

-1. A carousel of images from cheer sessions and competitions

 Contact